| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 Click on the icon for a

-The purpose of porous
+full size picture The purpose of porous

 coating is to enhance the fixation of the shaft to the skeleton.
 The